EdisSabic/thesis/README.md

-# thesis
+# Thesis
-RAG optimized LLM
+RAG-optimized LLM using XML files as external documents